 - Blue—means that none of the above has been triggered.
 To look around among all your facilities, use the map zoom tools.

-The sensors table lists all your active sensors and main information about shipments linked to them:
+The shipments table lists all your active shipments and main information about sensors linked to them:

 - Status that indicates if any notifications, alerts, or warnings have been triggered.

 In shipment lifecycles, all your shipments are gathered in one place and broken down according to their transportation stages.
 Here you can see the summarized data on all your shipping lots, whether they are consolidated cargos or independent shipments.
 Additionally, these data can be used for analysis to reveal the most efficient transportation methods among the others or to optimize your logistics budget.

 Each shipping lot is assigned to a certain state and has the following parameters: